royal-lang/rl/README.md

 The compiler will also tell the user which dependency attempted to perform IO which can help users know which dependencies are possibly malicious.

-You cannot call external code or internally marked functions (C functions) which means the CTFE subset is limited to Bausslang modules only that are available at compile-time ex. not already generated object code etc.
+You cannot call external code or internally marked functions (C functions) which means the CTFE subset is limited to Royal modules only that are available at compile-time ex. not already generated object code etc.

 #### Easy Learning Curve